 Follow this Advices

-You’ve decided to become an actor, that’s great!
+You’ve decided to become an actress in Orlando, that’s great!
 One of the most difficult parts is over, but now you wonder: what do I do next?
 That’s what we’re here to help you with.

 In a previous article we discussed how to become an actor and the most essential steps to take, so make sure you read that one as well!
 But today we want to focus on something more specific: acting advice.